KZWC

-According to the station's website, it began broadcasting on February 9, 1950, using the callsign KJFJ and was owned by the local newspaper, The Daily Freeman Journal.
-In 1971 the Go-Rich Corporation purchased KJFJ and combined it with KQWC-FM, changing the callsign.
+The station first began broadcasting on February 9, 1950, originally using the callsign KJFJ.
+It was founded by the Daily Freeman-Journal, the local newspaper in Webster City, Iowa.
+In 1971, the Go-Rich Corporation purchased the station and changed its callsign to KQWC to match its FM sister station.

+The station's call letters were changed to KZWC in 2016 following a move by then-owners Riverfront Broadcasting to differentiate the AM and FM programming.
+In 2019, the station was acquired by Danette and Kirk Graeve of Fieldview Broadcasting LLC, who continue to operate it today.

 The transmitter and broadcast tower are located on the east outskirts of Webster City on East 2nd Street.
 According to the Antenna Structure Registration database, the tower is 132.9 m tall.

-On March 28, 2016, the station changed its call sign to KZWC.